CMS 2025 Proposed Rule — Takeaways for Remote Health

 On July 10, 2024, the Center for Medicare and Medicaid Services (CMS) released its 2025 Proposed Rule and Medicare Physician Fee Schedule, outlining potential changes to various healthcare services and reimbursements.
 The CMS 2025 Proposed Rule did not detail any changes to remote patient monitoring (RPM) or to 2024 RPM CPT codes.

-This article explores key takeaways from Medicare’s proposed remote health services changes.
+This article explores key takeaways from Medicare’s proposed changes to remote health services.

 Primary Care Initiatives

-Introduction of Advanced Primary Care Management Services CMS is proposing to establish new codes and payment structures for advanced primary care management services (APCM).
+Introduction of Advanced Primary Care Management Services CMS proposes establishing new codes and payment structures for advanced primary care management services (APCM).
 This would introduce three new HCPCS G-codes that would combine elements from several existing care management and technology-based communication services.

 These new bundles are designed to reflect the core components of advanced primary care delivery, including chronic care management, principal care management, and transitional care management.